 Anthem is our first Wales Millennium Centre production of 2022, written and co-composed by Llinos Mai and directed by Alice Eklund.
 Performed in Welsh, the show promises comedy, catchy songs and a big glittery explosion of TV magic.

-This week we've welcomed an ensemble cast of seven comedy actors and singers to the building as they start rehearsals.
-Follow them on socials for behind-the-scenes antics as they prepare for Anthem, on from 30 March – 10 April.Find tickets →
+Follow our ensemble cast of comedy actors and singers on socials for behind-the-scenes antics as they prepare for Anthem, on from 20 – 30 July.

 MEET THE CAST

 Iestyn plays Leon, the Anthem finalist representing the South region in the competition.
 Iestyn is from rural West Wales and trained at the Drama Centre London.
 He has appeared in the BAFTA Cymru-winning short film The List, Netflix’s Burn, Burn, Burn and Channel 4’s London Irish, plus S4C’s Rownd a Rownd, Pobol y Cwm and 35 Awr, as well as working extensively in theatre across the UK.

 Lily Beau Conway plays Esyllt, one half of Anthem’s brother-sister duo who represent the West region in the final.
 Lily studied at East London Arts and Music and releases bilingual music as Lily Beau.
 Last summer she collaborated with fellow musician Eädyth on the theme for the reopening of the Senedd which they co-composed and performed for the Queen.
 Lily has also worked in TV across S4C and Channel 4, and took part in Tony Visconti's Unsigned Heroes (Sky Arts).